 Since your bone continues to make new cells, the grafted material will help to build up the jawbone so you’ll be ready for the next step.
 It takes a few months for the bone to be ready to support the implant.

-Your periodontist surgically places the implant into the jaw with the top of the implant slightly above the top of the bone.
+Your periodontist surgically places the dental implant into the jaw with the top of the implant slightly above the top of the bone.
 A screw is inserted into the implant to prevent the gum tissue and other debris from entering.

 The gum is then secured over the implant, where it will remain covered for approximately three to six months while the implant fuses with the bone, a process called osseointegration.
 There may be some swelling and/or tenderness after the surgery, so pain medication is usually prescribed to alleviate the discomfort.
 Our team will recommend a diet of soft foods, cold foods and warm soup during the healing process.